puleri/Tic-Tac-Toe/README.md

 I believe this is due to the way I made boxes unclickable after being taken (removing event listeners).

+PvC: Player vs computer feature would also be nice to add in the future.

 ## Wireframe

 [!
 Wireframe for User, new user, start game, playable game, and outcome](https://imgur.com/a/PfHEJ4n)